AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 **Q:** Why did you do this / what is this for?

-**A:** Ever since AWS extended its CloudWatch Metrics to allow for storing 15 months of historical data (as of November 2016) it has removed the need to maintain an additional monitoring system for AWS-based infrastructures for historical data (such as Zabbix/Nagios/Icinga/etc).
+**A:** Ever since [AWS extended its CloudWatch Metrics to allow for storing 15 months of historical data since November 2016](https://aws.amazon.com/blogs/aws/amazon-cloudwatch-update-extended-metrics-retention-user-interface-update/) it has removed the need to maintain an additional monitoring system for AWS-based infrastructures for historical data (such as Zabbix/Nagios/Icinga/etc).
 And in that paradigm without a physical server that runs our monitoring software, you may not have a non-dynamic server to run custom metrics collection on.
 Leveraging Amazon's serverless technologies via Lambda and CloudWatch Events allows us to still gather custom metrics and trigger alarms about subsystem failures and deliver high quality dashboards for ourselves and our clients.

 **Q:** Why do you have two Lambdas instead of just one?